ALL Americans aged 6 months and older are eligible to receive vaccines. Find up-to-date information about regional vaccine clinics.

 The Pfizer vaccine is an mRNA vaccine that is the same formulation as the adult vaccine, but dosage is based on age on the day of vaccination, not on size or weight.
 Children get a smaller dose of COVID-19 vaccine than teens and adults based on the age group to which they belong.

 The Moderna vaccine is for children 6 months to less than 6 years and is given in two separate doses.
 The second dose is given 4-8 weeks later.

 Children ages 6 months through 5 years who previously completed a Moderna primary series are eligible to receive a Moderna bivalent booster 2 months after their final primary series dose.
 Children ages 6 months through 4 years who are currently completing a Pfizer primary series will receive a Pfizer bivalent vaccine as their third primary dose.

 Getting the Vaccine

-As of now (May 18), the vaccine is available to any Pennsylvanian aged 12 and up.
+As of September 2022, the vaccine is available to any Pennsylvanian 6 months of age and older.

 Are vaccines free?

 Yes!
 Vaccines are free — you do not need to have health insurance to be vaccinated.
 Some providers will ask for your insurance card , but you do not have to have insurance to receive it.